-The second consequence of sorting on school quality is that it makes it difficult to separately identify the marginal willingness to pay for school quality from the willingness to pay for neighbours' quality.
-Neighbourhoods with access to better schools will usually be home to those households with higher income and with stronger preferences for school quality.
-Hence part (though clearly not all) of the association of between school quality and house prices works through its effect on neighbour quality, so estimates cannot be easily interpreted as WTP for school quality per se.
+The second consequence of sorting on school quality is that it makes it difficult to separate marginal willingness to pay for school quality from the marginal willingness to pay for neighbours' quality.
+In the presence of sorting, part (though clearly not all) of the association of between school quality and house prices works through its effect on neighbour quality, so estimates cannot be easily interpreted as WTP for school quality per se.
 Our robustness checks in this respect are limited to a control variable strategy in which many of the neighbourhood demographic controls are potentially endogenous.
-Nevertheless, we will demonstrate that our estimates of the value of school quality are steadfastly linked directly to school attributes, and in this control function context not to neighbourhood quality.
+Nevertheless, we will demonstrate that our estimates of the value of school quality are steadfastly linked directly to school attributes, and in this control function context, not to neighbourhood quality.

-3. Institutional context and data setup
+3. Institutional Context and Data

-Before presenting our results in the next Section of the paper, we first offer a description of England's primary schooling system in more detail.
+Before presenting our results in the next Section of the paper, we offer a description of England's primary schooling system in more detail.
 We also discuss the data sources that we use to implement our work and the empirical specifications that we consider.